ran-huang/ran-huang/README.md

 I'm Ran!
 Glad you found my profile 🥳

-Here's a simple version of self-introduction:
+Here's a simple version of who I am:

 - 🔭 I’m currently working on bilingual technical docs for TiDB and related projects.